cran/ggstatsplot/README.md

 <img src="man/figures/README-ggcorrmat1-1.png" width="100%" />

-Note that if there are `NA`s present in the selected dataframe, the legend will display minimum, median, and maximum number of pairs used for correlation matrices.
+Note that if there are `NA`s present in the selected variables, the legend will display minimum, median, and maximum number of pairs used for correlation tests.

 Alternatively, you can use it just to get the correlation matrices and their corresponding *p*-values (in a `tibble` format).
-Also, note that if `cor.vars` are not specified, all numeric variables will be used.

 ``` r
 # for reproducibility